You should read this important document carefully when considering buying financial products.

 How do we manage your instructions to trade your investments?

 We do not execute any trades for you.
-Instead we place trades with third parties (investment managers) who execute the trades for you.
+Instead, we place trades with third parties (investment managers) who execute the trades for you.
 The third parties are required to have a best execution policy.
 This means they must take all reasonable steps to ensure that they obtain the best possible result for you.
 Our procedures adhere to their policies and we monitor their adherence to those policies.

-2. Fees
+Fees

 We will discuss your payment options with you and answer any questions you have.
 We will not charge you anything until you have agreed how we are to be paid.
 We will set out our charges separately and we will tell you if you have to pay VAT when you engage us.
-The “Engagement Letter” and these Terms will together form your contractual relationship with us.
+The Engagement Letter and these Terms of Business will form your contractual relationship with us.

 Our charging structure is flexible, to best suit the work you have asked us to carry out.
 It is not possible to set out the many and various circumstances and services that may attach to different charging structures here, but we will agree that specifically with you in writing before we start work.

-ISA investments – 3% initial eg. 3% of £20,000 is £600
+- Bed and ISA – 3% initial or £600 minimum e.g. 3% of £20,000 is £600, or £600 if less than £20,000,

-Investment (non ISA) – 5% initial eg. 5% of £250,000 is £12,500
+- Investment (non-ISA) – 5% initial e.g. 5% of £250,000 is £12,500,

-Pension Switches – 5% initial eg. 5% of £100,000 is £5,000
+- Pension Switches – 5% initial e.g. 5% of £100,000 is £5,000,

-Annuity Purchase – 3% initial eg. 3% of £300,000 is £9,000
+- Annuity Purchase – 3% initial e.g. 3% of £300,000 is £9,000,

-Regular Premium Investment Contract – up to nine months premiums/contributions eg. 9x £150 is £1350
+- Regular Premium Investment Contract – up to nine months’ premiums/contributions e.g. 9x £150 is £1350,

-The minimum charge for organising any product is £500.
+The minimum charge for organising any product is £ 600.

 Hourly rate

-Principal/Adviser £400 per hour
+- Principal/Adviser £600 per hour

-Paraplanner/Administrator £150 per hour
+- Paraplanner/Administrator £300 per hour

-This is charged in 5-minute intervals.
+This is charged in five-minute intervals.
 You may ask us for an estimate of how much in total we might charge.
 You may also ask us not to exceed a given amount without checking with you first.
 With protection contracts, the commission will be used to offset any fees due.
 All renewal commission will be retained as a servicing fee.

 Ongoing services

-Regular Premium Insurance/Protection Contract – 2.5% of the ongoing premium or commission eg. 2.5% of £90x 12(months) is £27 per annum
+For Regular Premium Insurance/Protection Contract this is 2.5% of the ongoing premium or commission e.g. 2.5% of £90x 12(months) is £27 per annum.

-We will agree the charges before beginning work.
+We will agree charges before beginning work.
 Our Engagement Letter discloses all costs prior to work being completed.
 Charges are also outlined in an illustration from the provider, and again in the Financial Report we prepare for you.

-Fixed Price.
+- Fixed Price.
 We will agree a fixed price in advance of any work being started.
 This may either be payable separately or via the funds product provider.

-Hourly rate.
-This is done at an hourly rate of £400 per hour charged in 5-minute intervals.
 You may ask us for an estimate of how much in total we might charge.
 You may also ask us not to exceed a given amount without checking with you first.
 With protection contracts, the commission will be used to offset any fees due.
 All renewal commission will be retained as a servicing fee.

 Financial planning costs depend on complexity and size.
-We estimate that a typical case cost would be £3750
+We estimate that a typical case cost would be £3,750.

-If you cancel a scheduled appointment with less than 48 hours’ notice we reserve the right to charge our hourly rate.
+If you cancel a scheduled appointment with less than 48 hours’ notice, we reserve the right to charge our hourly rate.

 Aggregated costs and charges